-An employee is eligible to enroll in this health plan as a subscriber under a group contract as long as:

-- The employee meets the rules on length of service, active employment, and number of hours worked that the plan sponsor has set to determine eligibility for group coverage.
-For details, contact your plan sponsor. - The employee resides in the service area (or lives and/or works within a reasonable distance from the service area).
+An employee is eligible to enroll in this health plan as a subscriber under this group contract as long as the employee meets the rules on length of service, active employment, and number of hours worked that the plan sponsor has set to determine eligibility for group coverage.
+For details, contact your plan sponsor.

 The subscriber may enroll an eligible spouse for coverage in this health plan under his or her group contract.
 An "eligible spouse" includes the subscriber's legal spouse.
 (A legal civil union spouse, where applicable, is eligible to enroll for coverage in this health plan under the group contract to the extent that a legal civil union spouse is determined eligible by the plan sponsor.
 For more details, contact your plan sponsor.)
-In order to enroll for coverage in this health plan, the eligible spouse must also reside in the service area (or live within a reasonable distance from the service area).

 In the event of a divorce or a legal separation, the person who was the spouse of the subscriber prior to the divorce or legal separation will remain eligible for coverage in this health plan under the subscriber's group contract, whether or not the judgment was entered prior to the effective date of the group contract.
 This health plan coverage is provided with no additional premium other than the normal cost of covering a current spouse.
 The former spouse will remain eligible for this coverage only until the subscriber is no longer required by the judgment to provide health insurance for the former spouse or the subscriber or former spouse remarries, whichever comes first.
 In these situations, Blue Cross Blue Shield HMO Blue must be notified within 30 days of a change to the former spouse's address.
 Otherwise, Blue Cross Blue Shield HMO Blue will not be liable for any acts or omissions due to having the former spouse's incorrect address on file.